Sergiu P. Pașca: Research

+Assembloids

-Pașca has demonstrated that brain-region specific organoids can be fused to form brain assembloids, which spontaneously integrate and demonstrate emergent properties.
+Pașca has demonstrated that brain-region specific organoids can be functionally integrated to form brain assembloids, which spontaneously integrate and demonstrate emergent properties.
 He has employed this preparation to study the cross-talk between cells in the developing human brain and to mimic human brain circuits in a dish.
-Pașca coined the term assembloids in 2018 referring to the first forebrain assembloids developed in early 2017.
+Pașca coined the term assembloids in 2018 referring to the first forebrain assembloids reported in early 2017.
 This work was listed among the Top Research Advances of 2017 by the National Institutes of Health.
-His lab has subsequently developed cortico-striatal and three-part cortico-spinal-muscle assembloids.
+His lab has subsequently developed cortico-striatal and three-part cortico-spinal-muscle assembloids where muscle contraction can be triggered by stimulation of cortical neurons.
 By combining assembloids with CRISPR screening, Pașca lab mapped hundreds of autism-related genes to interneuron development stages, which also revealed an unknown role of the endoplasmic reticulum in migration.

-In 2024, his lab reported the first four-part assembloids that model the somatosensory pathway, enabling activity monitoring of the entire circuit and response to noxious stimuli.
-Assembloids are now widely used to model complex cell-cell interactions in other systems and organs, including the gut, immune system, cancer, etc.
+In 2024, his lab reported the first four-part assembloids that model the somatosensory pathway, enabling activity monitoring of the entire circuit and response to noxious stimuli and to study genetic pain syndromes.
+Subsequently, his group reported the ‘loop’ assembloids to study activity in recurrent circuits of the cortico-striato-midbrian-thalamic pathways and model disease and midline assembloids to study axonal crossing.

-Assembloids have been useful for studying neural migration, circuit formation, and unveiling a surprising ability of neural circuits to self-assemble, ex vivo, from parts.
+Assembloids developed in his laboratory have been used to study neuronal migration, circuit integration, recurrent network activity, and interactions between multiple regions of the human nervous system.

+The concept of assembloids has been applied to other systems and organs.
+Assembloids are now widely used to model complex cell-cell interactions in other systems and organs, including the gut, immune system, cancer, kidney, lung, genitourinary system.
+The first conference on assembloids took place at Cold Spring Harbor Laboratory (CSHL) in December 2025.